GetDist: a Python package for analysing Monte Carlo samples: Kernel Density Estimation (KDE)

 \section{Kernel Density Estimation (KDE)}

+Kernel Density Estimation (KDE) provides a systematic way to estimate smooth probability distributions from discrete samples, offering significant advantages over simple histograms.
+While histograms can be sensitive to bin width and placement, KDE methods produce continuous estimates that better capture the underlying distribution's structure.
+The basic idea is to place a smooth kernel function (typically a Gaussian) at each sample point and sum these contributions to estimate the overall density.
+In practice there is a wide class of non-parametric methods of estimating probability densities from samples, for reviews of standard methods, see Refs.~\cite{KernelSmoothing,sheather2004,HansenNonParametrics,Zambom2012}.

-Kernel Density Estimation (KDE) is the standard term for a wide class of non-parametric methods of estimating probability densities from samples, improving on simple histograms by making some weak assumptions about smoothness.
-There are many reviews of the basics (e.g. see Refs.~\cite{KernelSmoothing,sheather2004,HansenNonParametrics,Zambom2012}).
-For analysis of MCMC samples, we can continue to run the MCMC until we have `enough' samples; for good convergence using standard criteria, typically $\clo(1000)$ independent-equivalent samples (and even more KDE-equivalent samples, see Sect.~\ref{sec:correlations}).
-This is rather larger than many cases where when KDE is applied to small samples of data, and as such more accurate methods that can be unstable with smaller numbers of samples can be used successfully.
-I'll start by reviewing some of the basics, then discuss various complications due to boundaries and sample correlations, and then improved estimators using multiplicative bias correction.
+In the context of MCMC analysis, we can continue sampling until we achieve sufficient sample size.
+For good convergence using standard criteria, this typically requires O(1000) independent-equivalent samples (and even more KDE-equivalent samples, see Sect.~\ref{sec:correlations}).
+This sample size is substantially larger than many traditional KDE applications, which often deal with smaller datasets.
+The larger sample size allows us to employ more sophisticated estimation methods that, while potentially unstable for small samples, perform well with larger sample sizes available here.
+This section begins by reviewing some of standard definitions and estimators, discusses various complications due to boundaries and sample correlations, and then describe improved estimators using multiplicative bias correction.